UmarAuna/umarauna/README.md

 ## 👨🏻‍💻 About Me

-- 🔭 &nbsp; I’m an Mobile Engineer
+- 🔭 &nbsp; I’m a Mobile Engineer
-- 🤔 &nbsp; Building solutions for Android using Cutting edge technologies.
+- 🤔 &nbsp; Building solutions for Android/iOS using Cutting edge technologies.
 - 💼 &nbsp; Mobile Engineer .
 - 🌱 &nbsp; Enthusiast in Design